-- Overview of the opportunity and challenges of owning a business - Developing a business plan; defining your business, concept/product; defining your target market; documenting your plan. - Obtaining a business location and license - Access to capital - Accounting and taxes - Marketing, salesmanship and business associations - Hiring Incentives 101 - What is your responsibility as a business owner?
+- Overview of the opportunity and challenges of owning a business - Developing a business plan; defining your business, concept/product; defining your target market; documenting your plan.

+- Obtaining a business location and license

+- · Access to capital

+- Accounting and taxes

+- Marketing, salesmanship and business associations

+- Hiring Incentives 101

+- What is your responsibility as a business owner?

-Work Experience: Foothill WDB has a number of programs to assist youth in finding employment.
+Work Experience: Foothill WDB has a number of programs to assist youth in finding employment, including the Youth@Work program, which is supported by County of Los Angeles general fund dollars.
 Youth who are still in school can take advantage of a work experience opportunity with one of the WDB's business partners.
 For youth not currently enrolled in high school, other forms of paid work-based learning and skills development are available.